What Is CCaaS (Contact Center as a Service)? Your Ultimate Guide

 If you assumed that CCaaS stood for Call Center as a Service, you weren’t too far off the mark.
 But in the modern omnichannel business environment, knowing the difference between a contact center and a call center is crucial.

-Call centers deal in phone calls, and that’s it.
+Outbound and inbound call centers deal with phone calls, and that’s it.
 However, if the only option your customers have to contact you is via the telephone, your customer service could be falling short.

 These days, a substantial proportion of your customers will prefer to contact you using other methods: SMS, perhaps, or by messaging your company on a social media account.